potash/drain/README.md

 A workflow consists of steps, each of which are inherit from the drain.step.Step class.
 Each step must implement the `run()` method, whose return value is the `result` of the step.
 A step should be a deterministic function from its constructor arguments to its result.

+### Serialization

+Because a step is only a function of its arguments, serialization and hashing is easy.
+We use YAML for serialization, and hash the YAML for hashing.
+Thus all arguments to a step's constructor should be YAML serializable.

+### Arguments

+There are two kinds of arguments to a step: input steps, and everything else.

+## Inputs

+The step attribute `inputs` should be a list of input step objects.
+Steps appearing in other arguments will not be run correctly.
+Inputs can be specified in two ways.

+### Passed inputs

+Inputs can be passed through the constructor argument keyword `inputs`.
+Note that the `Step.__init__` superconstructor automatically assigns all keywords to object attributes.

+### Declared inputs

+Inputs can be declared within a step's constructor by setting the `inputs` attribute.

 ## Inputs mapping

 The `inputs_mapping` argument to a step allows for convenience and flexibility in passing that step's inputs' results to the step's `run()` method.